anseki/plain-overlay/README.md

 - Cover all or part of a web page with an overlay.
 - Block scrolling anything under the overlay by a mouse or keys.
 - Block focusing anything under the overlay by a mouse or Tab key or access-keys.
+- Show something like a loading-animation on the overlay.
 - No dependencies.
 - Single file.
 - Modern browsers are supported.
-If you want to support legacy browsers such as IE 9-, see [jQuery-plainOverlay](http://anseki.github.io/jquery-plainoverlay/).
+(If you want to support legacy browsers such as IE 9-, see [jQuery-plainOverlay](http://anseki.github.io/jquery-plainoverlay/).)

 One of the following can be specified as the target that is covered: